 We use a variety of accounting software packages.

 We prepare statutory (legally required) accounts – as well as regular management accounts, with or without reports, analysis, etc.

 We also prepare special-purpose accounts (such as pro forma accounts) and consolidated accounts.

 We also have a wealth of experience in preparing and report group reporting packages for the purpose of group consolidation.

 Our services include reviewing client-prepared accounts and supporting the client’s internal accounting team, as appropriate.

-We have experts in IFRS and have a good knowledge of the GAAP of a number of countries.
+We have experts in IFRS and have good knowledge of the GAAP throughout a number of countries.